kyegomez/swarms-pytorch/README.md

 # Todo
 - [Check out the project board](https://github.com/users/kyegomez/projects/9/views/1)
-- make training script ready for fish school with autoregressive,
+- Make training scripts for each model on enwiki 8
-- practical examples of training models and conduct interence
-- upload to huggingface a small model
-- train fish school, neural transformer, and pso transformer,
 - Create hivemind model for robotics, 1 model that takes in X inputs from N robots and distributes tasks to individual or many robots
 - Swarm of liquid nets for text sequence modeling or vision
 - Swarm of Convnets for facial recognition?
 - Swarm of transformers where each transformer is an expert and they all share the same weights so they can see each others knowledge, but inference is local.

 # License
 MIT